Building Restoration Project

 Before the portico restoration

-The Commerce Public Library is seeking help from the citizens of Commerce to restore and preserve the city's once lovely 96 year old library building.
+The Commerce Public Library is seeking help from the citizens of Commerce to restore and preserve the city's once lovely nearly 100 year old library building.
 The library restoration effort desperately needs the community's financial support.

-During the past summer, Mike Hudson, an area contractor, worked restoring the Library’s portico.
+During the summer of 2013, Mike Hudson, an area contractor, worked restoring the Library’s portico.
 The process was painstaking and labor-intensive as he scraped, sanded, and removed decayed wood on the vintage structure in preparation for repairs and new paint.
 The results are amazing and hints at what the building could look like fully restored.

 Although the library building is owned by the city of Commerce, the Friends of the Commerce Public Library, a private non-profit corporation which owns the library’s collections, pays the staff and oversees operations, is funding the restoration work.